kellenschmidt/kspw-docker/README.md

 * Latest backup (from matching environment) will automatically be restored if one exists
 * If not restoring from backup, add SQL files to `config/kspw-db/database/schema-with-data`
 * Otherwise, the empty schema will be loaded from `config/kspw-db/database/schema-only`

+Edit hosts file

+* `sudo nano /etc/hosts`
+* Add `127.0.0.1 kspw api.kspw urlshortenerphp.kspw test.kspw testapi.kspw` on a new line at the end of the file

 ### Docker Scripts